Naereen/slides/2018_04__Presentation_IEEE_WCNC/README.md

   for CR problems in **licensed bands**

 - Online learning strategies, mainly using multi-armed bandits (MAB) algorithms, were recently proved to be efficient `[Jouini 2010]`
-- :boom: But there is many different MAB algorithms… which one should you choose in practice?
+- 💥 But there is many different MAB algorithms… which one should you choose in practice?

 $\Longrightarrow$ we propose to use an online learning algorithm to also decide